pan93412/ciscc-strapi/README.md

 # ciscc-strapi

-The Strapi configuration and model for CISCC bot.
+The Strapi application for CISCC bot.

 > It should be used with `ciscc-docker`.
 Better to not use it directly.